oovui/oov-color/readme.md

 # Usage

-Import the file to your project and use the variables.
+Import the file to your project and use the variables and class.

 Just for SCSS